ChrisWhealy/porous_absorber/README.md

 ### Brave Useability Issues

-When this app is viewed using the Brave browser, the spacing of the axis ticks and labels is not correct
+During develpment, when testing this app in the Brave browser against a local Python 3 web server, the spacing of the axis ticks and labels is not correct